TPhPlyFking/Public-Transportation-Station-Management-System/README.md

   Represents a passenger with ID and name.
 Passengers can book tickets for a specific vehicle.

 - **Station**:
   Manages a collection of vehicles using a fixed-size array of pointers.
 It provides methods to add vehicles and display them.

+---

 ## ⚙️ How It Works
 1. Vehicles (`Bus`, `Train`) are created with specific attributes.
 2. A `Station` object stores multiple vehicles.
 3. `Passenger` objects attempt to book tickets.
 If capacity is available, the booking is successful; otherwise, it fails.
 4. The program prints detailed information about vehicles before and after booking.

 This setup mimics a small transportation hub where passengers reserve seats on available buses and trains.

+---

 ## 🎯 Purpose
 The main goal of this project is to provide a **hands-on example of OOP in C++** while following assignment requirements:
 - Apply inheritance and encapsulation.
 - Implement constructors and destructors.
 - Avoid advanced STL features (e.g., `vector`) and `virtual` functions.
 - Show practical testing in the `main` function.

+---

 ## ✅ Conclusion
-This system highlights the essentials of OOP in C++ without unnecessary complexity.
-It is extendable, easy to understand, and a strong foundation for future projects such as full ticketing systems or timetable management.
+This project offers a simplified but realistic example of how OOP principles can be applied to a transportation management system.
+It demonstrates the interactions between passengers and different types of vehicles while keeping the implementation at a beginner-friendly level.
+By avoiding advanced C++ features, the focus remains on mastering the fundamentals of class design, inheritance, and object relationships.

+---

+## 👤 Author
+- **Name**: Trần Phát
+- **Student ID**: 24110119

+---

+## 📅 Last Update
+- **14/09/2025**